RotrixLOL/RotrixLOL/README.md

 - 🌱 I’m currently learning **Algorithms and Data Structures**

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MERN stack and Rust.

 <!-- - ⚡ Fun fact: <GoodbyeWorld />👍 -->